peterychuang/peterychuang.github.io/content/tech/2016-10-20-arch-linux-tips.md

 That's why you may want to resist the temptation to update everything whenever an update becomes available, especially when you are working on an important project due in three days.
 In that case, consider updating after you finish your job and over the weekend.

+### Read Arch Linux News before updating

+[Arch Linux News](https://www.archlinux.org/news/) sometimes contain important advisory on software update.
+Make sure you take a look of the page before updating.

 ### Don't clear the Pacman cache unless you know what you are doing

-Pacman, the package manager, stores a cache of packages, including older and not-in-use packages, in ```/var/cache/pacman/pkg```, .
+Pacman, the package manager, stores a cache of packages, including older and not-in-use packages, in ```/var/cache/pacman/pkg```.
 Unless you tell pacman to remove unused packages, those packages stay on your hard drive, occupying ever bigger portion of your storage space as time goes by.

 Clearing the Pacman cache is simple.
 To remove packages not currently in use, you can simply use the following command: